Inspirateur/DiscordWordCloud/README.md

 ![sample image of my word cloud (french)](https://github.com/Inspirateur/DiscordWordCloud/blob/master/screenshots/cloud1.png) ![sample image of an english word cloud](https://github.com/Inspirateur/DiscordWordCloud/blob/master/screenshots/cloud2.png)
 ![sample image of ;emojis command](https://github.com/Inspirateur/DiscordWordCloud/blob/master/screenshots/emojis.png)

+## How it works

+Here's a step by step of how the bot makes a wordcloud:
+- after `;load`
+  - for each word `w` and user `u`, compute `p(w|u)`, the probability of `u` writing `w` *(this data is separated between servers)*
+- after `;cloud`
+  - for each word `w` and the user `u` for which the cloud is, compute `p(w|u)/p(w)`, this quantifies how much `u` *favors* `w` compared to everyone else
+  - uses the WordCloud lib to make a word cloud image, scaling the words in proportion to their scores (they are placed randomly)

+Some notes regarding this model:
+- This model as-is would be filled with typos, bits of url and words that have only been written by `u` because `p(w|u)/p(w)` would be high; to counter this, a value `α` is added to every `p(w|u)` as if each user had at least an `α` probability of writing any word.
+  This regularisation has the downside of putting some words that were never written by `u` in the word cloud.
+- A strong point of this model is that it works in any language and stop-words such as *and, the, a, etc.* are often excluded because they are not favored by anyone in particular.
+- One limitation of the model is that it does not handle expressions bigger than a single word or emoji.

+The code is written so that implementing a new model is easy, by subclassing `WCModel` in `wcmodel.py`, and importing your custom class instead of `WCBaseline` in `main.py` !

 ## Powered by:

 - discord.py: https://github.com/Rapptz/discord.py